 Once you’ve completed your cost analysis and optimised the list of projects you’d like to run you can ‘Analyze Resources’ to see how many resources you actually have available to complete those projects.
 As an example, the initial analysis might state for the budget you have you can complete 31 projects, but when you run the resource analysis it might transpire you can only actually run 2 of them, as everyone’s overworked.
 Now you have proof that you need more resources!

 As with the cost analysis, you have the option to see if you can undertake additional projects by increasing resources.
 So if you wanted to see how many projects you could run with another 5 resources, the solution will recalculate, update the number of approved projects and inform you which resources you need during which timeframe and what the associated cost would be.

 Apart from this you also have access to a number of useful views that show you resource deficits/bottlenecks and impacted projects.
 Within Analyse Resources you can also run a number of what-if scenarios to see what the impact would be of rescheduling projects.

 When you’ve optimised the project portfolio based on cost and resource, you’re ready to commit the portfolio and push all of the projects on to the next phase.
 This literally requires you to click the ‘commit’ button, strategic alignment doesn’t get any easier!

 The key point here is that the committed projects have been selected objectively, not subjectively which should help ensure better alignment and increased ROI.

 Improve your Project Management

-In this introductory article I wanted to provide a high level overview of the Portfolio Analysis capabilities within the Microsoft PPM suite, and demonstrate how you could transform your project selection approach.
+In this introductory article, I wanted to provide a high-level overview of the Portfolio Analysis capabilities within the Microsoft Project & Portfolio Management platform and demonstrate how you could transform your strategic alignment approach.
 As mentioned earlier this along with the other topics I’ve covered within the series are quite substantial in scope and whilst an article provides a general summary, a live demonstration will provide a more comprehensive overview.